dexuantang/HideAndPeek/index.markdown

 Images of a distant world,
 Of as far as 2.5 million years in the past.

+To extraterrestrial lives:
-Is someone faraway also looking at the Earth’s past?
+Are you also looking at the Earth’s past?
-Looking at an Earth before life,
+Perhaps Looking at an Earth before life,
+When lava filled the ocean?
-And believing they are alone in this universe?
+And believing you are alone in this universe?
 ```